Complexity of complexity and strings with maximal plain and prefix Kolmogorov complexity: Complexity of complexity can be high

 Game $G_n$ has parameter $n$ and is played on a rectangular board divided into cells.
 The board has $2^n$ columns and $n$ rows numbered $0,1,\ldots,n-1$ (the bottom row has number $0$, the next one has number $1$ and so on, the top row has number $n-1$), see Fig.~\ref{fig:board}.

 Initially the board is empty.
 Two players: White and Black, alternate their moves.
-At each move, a player can pass or place a pawn (of his color) on the board.
-The pawn can not be moved or removed afterwards.
+At each move, a player can pass or place a token (of his color) on the board.
+The token can not be moved or removed afterwards.
 Also Black may blacken some cell instead.
 Let us agree that White starts the game (though it does not matter).

 The position of the game should satisfy some restrictions; the player who violates these restrictions, loses the game immediately.
 Formally the game is infinite, but since the number of (non-trivial) moves is a priori bounded, it can be considered as finite, and the winner is determined by the last (limit) position on the board.